earkevin11/Storage-Accounts/README.md

-# Authorization via Shared Access Signatures  - At the Storage Level
+# Authorization via Shared Access Signatures  - At the Storage Account Level
+- We can specify and limit what access/permissions a user has using a SAS.
+- There is a time/end time for SAS access
+- We can also specify which IP addresses are allowed
--
+- Connect via SAS